JibranKalia/personal-website-v4/docs/blog/roda-auth-sms-confirmation-code/index.md

 # Reading Rodaauth's Sms Confirmation Code

-I recently had to implement sending SMS confirmation codes at work.
-Essentially, sending a text similar to: `Your authentication code is 117940`.
+I recently had to implement SMS confirmation codes.
+Essentially, it is sending an SMS message similar to: `Your authentication code is 117940`.
 While figuring out how to implement the verification code I came across [Rodaauth](http://rodauth.jeremyevans.net/).
 I couldn't of course integrate with Rodauth but I learned a lot by reading the code.
 Here are some highlights:

 ## Secure Compare